Are you ready to challenge the Kraken at SeaWorld Orlando?

 The 3 trains have eight cars, all of which consist only of a single row.
 Each row carries up to four passengers which can carry a total of 32 riders.

 Given the popularity of the ride, hardly any of the seats are left empty especially during peak hours.

-The Kraken is Orlando’s only floorless roller coaster.
+At the time of construction, The Kraken was Orlando’s only floorless roller coaster.
 That means your feet will be dangling out of the car and resting on nothing but 140 feet of air.